dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ----------
 ## Find Object ##
 By default when you get an object from Dena platform, related objects not included in the response because it may cause load performance on server or client memory.
-Therefore by default we get related object in a separate request.
+Therefore by default we get related object in a separate request or with loadRelation parameter. for getting object there are three approach:

 1. Find object by id
 2. Find objects in table